JakubKolacek/MSDAnalysis/README.md

 # MSDAnalysis
 Matlab scripts for MSD analysis for Comsol Mutliphysics's Particle Tracing module.
+Two data plots are available directly from the script.
+A classic plot and loglog plot.
+Each analysis is automatically saved to the current directory.

 **MSDparams.m**

 Script for MSD analysis when one or multiple studies is used in Comsol Multiphysics.

 Instructions: